SCNCAC Looking Back

 South Carolina's 31 CACs have demonstrated steady growth in the number of children served over the past decade.
 Beginning with 8,160 children in 2016, services expanded consistently through 2019, reaching 10,690 children, before a slight dip in 2020.
 Since then, SCNCAC has experienced significant and sustained growth, increasing from 11,117 children served in 2021 to a peak of 13,788 in 2024.

-So far in 2025, 13,908 children have been served, already exceeding the prior year’s total.
-This figure represents a 70% increase from 2016 and an almost 8% increase from 2022.
+In 2025, 14,184 children were served, exceeding the prior year’s total.
+This figure represents an almost 74% increase from 2016 and a 10% increase from 2022.
 Overall, this data highlights SCNCAC’s long-term growth and continued commitment to serving children across South Carolina.

 Children Served by Region

-This chart compares the number of children served across four regions from 2022–2025, highlighting both regional differences and year-over-year trends.
+This chart compares the number of children served across four regions from 2022–2025, with additional year-to-date data for 2026.
+The data highlights both regional differences and year-over-year trends.

 Technical Assistance Requests